GLIMS-RGI/rgi_user_guide/docs/welcome.md

 <br/><br/>

-The RGI was developed as part of the international Working Group on "the Randolph Glacier Inventory and infrastructure for glacier monitoring" by the [International Association of Cryospheric Sciences (IACS)](https://cryosphericsciences.org).

-We acknowledge financial support from several organizations and institutions, in particular [IACS](https://cryosphericsciences.org), World Glacier Monitoring Service ([WGMS](https://wgms.ch)), Copernicus Climate Changes Service ([C3S](https://climate.copernicus.eu)) and [UNESCO](https://www.unesco.org).
-For a full list of sponsors, visit [](funding-sources).
+Financial support was provided by several organizations and institutions, in particular [IACS](https://cryosphericsciences.org), World Glacier Monitoring Service ([WGMS](https://wgms.ch)), Copernicus Climate Changes Service ([C3S](https://climate.copernicus.eu)) and [UNESCO](https://www.unesco.org).
+For a full list of sponsors and acknowledgements, visit [](tables/acknowledgements).

-> RGI7 and this Technical Report is dedicated to the memory of
+> RGI 7.0 and this Technical Report is dedicated to the memory of
 > **[Dr. Graham Cogley](https://www.igsoc.org/j-graham-cogley-1948-2018)** (1948-2018),
 > for his inspiration and dedication to the RGI.